kit-data-manager/MDMC-NEP-top-level-ontology/README.md

 - 31.10.2022 Poster uploaded on KITOpen: 10.5445/IR/1000152174
 - 13.12.2022 Poster published on Zenodo: 10.5281/zenodo.7432171
 - 07.02.2023 Rossella updated content
+- 15.02.paper draft initiated by Ahmad and Mehrdad was discussed and presented to the MDMC Working Group.
+PRIMA (PRovenance Information for MAterials science) was agreed as ontology prefix

 ## Acknowledgements